BayshoreNetworks/yextend/README.md

 - g++ (GNU c++ compiler)
 - autoconf 2.69 or above
-- openssl devel lib (sudo yum install openssl-devel or sudo apt-get install libssl-dev)
+- openssl devel lib (sudo dnf install openssl-devel or sudo apt-get install libssl-dev)
-- zlib devel lib (sudo yum install zlib-devel or sudo apt-get install zlib1g-dev)
+- zlib devel lib (sudo dnf install zlib-devel or sudo apt-get install zlib1g-dev)
-- bzlib devel lib (sudo yum install libghc-bzlib-devel or sudo apt-get install libghc-bzlib-dev)
+- bzlib devel lib (sudo dnf install bzip2-devel or sudo apt-get install libbz2-dev)
-- libarchive (v4) be installed (sudo yum install libarchive-devel or sudo apt-get install libarchive-dev)
+- libarchive (v4) be installed (sudo dnf install libarchive-devel or sudo apt-get install libarchive-dev)
-- pcrecpp (sudo yum install pcre-devel or sudo apt-get install libpcre3-dev)
+- pcrecpp (sudo dnf install pcre-devel or sudo apt-get install libpcre3-dev)
-- uuid (sudo yum install uuid-devel or sudo apt-get install uuid-dev)
+- uuid (sudo dnf install uuid-devel or sudo apt-get install uuid-dev)
-- pdf2text (sudo yum install poppler-utils or sudo apt-get install poppler-utils)
+- pdf2text (sudo dnf install poppler-utils or sudo apt-get install poppler-utils)
 - yara v3.X be fully installed
 - if you are running yara pre-version 3.1.X then yara v3 lib header files to be moved to a specific location after a typical yara install, steps:
 	A. cd into the dir where you extracted yara (for this example I will use "/tmp/yara")